Coronavirus (COVID-19): working and businesses

 - make sure employees and volunteers know the steps they should take to reduce the spread of COVID-19 (like social distancing guidelines and not eating while working)

-Gathering limits don’t apply to businesses and organizations unless their main purpose is gathering people (like theatres and sport events).
-Businesses and organizations must continue to follow the Health Protection Act Order and their sector-specific plans, including any specific gathering restrictions.
+Gathering limits apply to businesses and organizations that run social events, faith gatherings, weddings, funerals, arts and culture events or sports events.
+All businesses and organizations need to follow the Health Protection Act Order and their sector-specific plans, including any specific gathering restrictions.

 Occupational health and safety (OHS)